 He also revealed that public service campaign has begun and is intended to educate the public about the benefits of the contentious Garbage and Sewage Contribution levy.
 Minister Prescod also told the media that the SSA will be providing a number of additional refuse bins across the country.

-Written by Janelle Husbands of The Barbados Advocate.
+By Janelle Husbands for The Barbados Advocate.